andrasq/qlogger/README.md

 QLogger is a a very fast logger, also a toolkit for building very fast loggers.
 It can be used out of the box as-is, or it can be easily configured in new ways for custom loggers.
-It's lean, fast, very flexible, and easy to use.
+It uses the standard Unix `syslog(2)` loglevels, and is lean, fast, very flexible, and easy to use.

 The logger can log in any format, eg space-separated text or json bundles.
 Formatting and writing is done by pluggable _filters_ that transform the log messages, and _writers_ that